mollybeach/codebase-snapshot-ai-lens/README.md

 ## Usage

-1. Modify the `projectRoot` variable in `repositoryContentPrinter.mjs` to point to your target directory:
+1. Modify the `projectRootPath` variable in `config.mjs` to point to your target directory:

 ```
-const projectRoot = '../dandelionCoiffure/docs';
+const projectRoot = '../yourRepositoryName';
 ```

 2. Run the script: